marcocofano/qkd_reconciliation_lectures/README.md

 ## Codes

 The folder codes contains sample scripts and libraries mentioned in the lecture content.
+Refer to the [[codes/readme.md]] file to understand how to run them

 ## Slides